ashleysally00/seo-structured-data-fixes/updates.md

 - The "Items" tab in Search appearance (`%i — %s`) did not require changes.
 - Per-page SEO titles/descriptions in **Page Settings → SEO** were already customized.

+ ### Why Fixing Duplicate Title Tags Matters

+Fixing the **19 duplicate title tags** flagged by SEMrush is more than just housekeeping — it’s a foundational SEO improvement that strengthens your site’s visibility and ranking potential.

+#### Why Duplicate Title Tags Are a Problem

+Think of a title tag as the title of a chapter in a book.
+If 19 chapters all have the same title, it’s confusing for both readers and search engines.
+This causes several issues:

+- **Keyword Cannibalization:**
+  When multiple pages share the same title, search engines don’t know which one to prioritize.
+  As a result, all those pages may rank lower because their relevance is diluted.

+- **Diluted Link Equity:**
+  When other websites link to your pages, that SEO “credit” (link equity) gets spread thin across duplicates.
+  Unique titles allow all that value to focus on one authoritative page.

+- **Lower Click-Through Rate (CTR):**
+  Distinct, descriptive titles are more appealing in search results.
+  Duplicate or generic ones look repetitive and discourage clicks — which can signal to Google that your page is less relevant.

+#### What This Fix Improves

+- **Improved User Experience:**
+  Visitors now see clear, descriptive titles that help them find exactly what they’re looking for.

+- **Better Ranking Potential:**
+  By giving each page a unique title, your site sends stronger relevance signals to Google, consolidates link authority, and improves overall keyword performance.

+Even though this type of fix doesn’t skyrocket rankings overnight, it’s one of the most important long-term SEO foundations for building authority and clarity across your site.